Oneflow-Inc/oneflow/docs/source/distributed.rst

 Baisc
 -------------------------------
-When you start distributed training in OneFlow,the following functions can be used.
+When you start distributed training in OneFlow, the following functions can be used.

 .. currentmodule:: oneflow.env